eebbesen/mpls-food/README.md

 ## Required
 * A relational database.
 Out of the box this will work with a local PostgreSQL instance
-* [chromedriver](https://chromedriver.chromium.org/downloads) on your path that matches your current Chrome version
+* [chromedriver](https://chromedriver.chromium.org/downloads) on your path that matches your current Chrome version ** this is only needed if you are running end-to-end tests

 ## Start
 * modify application.yml to point to a running database instance